 While no one can eliminate the risk entirely, there are practical steps that can support your long-term health.
 Staying connected with your care team, attending regular follow-up appointments, and understanding which factors matter most can help you feel more informed and confident as you move forward.

-Why may ovarian cancer come back?
+Why might ovarian cancer come back?

 What are the chances of recurrence?